Correlation Between SPDR SP and AdvisorShares Dorsey

 Strong

 Over the last 90 days SPDR SP 500 has generated negative risk-adjusted returns adding no value to investors with long positions.
 In spite of fairly strong basic indicators, SPDR SP is not utilizing all of its potentials.
-The recent stock price disturbance, may contribute to short-term losses for the investors.
+The current stock price disturbance, may contribute to short-term losses for the investors.

 AdvisorShares Dorsey